summer-1072/yolov8/README.md

 <img alt="bdd100k.gif" src="assert%2Fbdd100k.gif" width="1280"/>

-Weight: We have provided pre training weights for everyone to use.
+Weight and Dataset: We have provided pre training weights for everyone to use.
 We have provided a download address for the dataset and pre trained model weights.
 Address: https://pan.baidu.com/s/1gnPDkFhPCL7-n4Y_VME2yw   password: 1111

 | Model    | size(w * h) | mAP50-95 val | Speed A100 FP16(ms) | params(M) | FLOPs(G) |